0xProject/0x-protocol-specification/v2/coordinator-specification.md

 ## Design choices

 The goals of this coordinator server implementation are to enable soft cancels and to enforce a selective delay between a fill request being received and approved.
+This implementation does _not_ explicitly mitigate trade collisions.
+However, this design has implicit benefits that may reduce the amount of collisions:

+1. Fewer arbitrage opportunities should exist because of a maker's ability to quickly cancel orders.
+This reduces any opportunities to front-run trades.
+1. All trade approvals are broadcast to all connected Websocket clients, which may be used as a signal to not attempt to fill already approved orders.

 ### Soft cancels